wp-plugins/quick-event-manager/readme.txt

 = What's the shortcode? =
 [qem]
-If you just want old events use the shortcode [qem id="archive"]
+If you just want old events use the shortcode [qem id="archive"] If you just want a calendar use the shortcode [qem-calendar"]

 = How do I change the colours and things? =
 Use the plugin settings page.
 You can't style individual events, they all look the same.